All research projects at the University of Waterloo must be approved through the appropriate review processes.

-To organise hazardous materials to be transported to campus and dispose, students can call the Chem Stores Environmental Safety Facility (ESC-151, ext.
+To organise hazardous materials to be transported to campus and disposed of, students can call the Chem Stores Environmental Safety Facility (ESC-151, ext.
 35755) and an officer will visit the School upon request.
-Students should try and combine their with pickup requests with others in their laboratory where possible.
+Students should try and combine pickup requests with others, where possible.

 Pharmacy graduate students may employ a taxi service for travel to the main campus animal facility or for other research purposes where travel on public transit is prohibited.
-The School of Pharmacy covers the financial cost of the trip.
+Waterloo Pharmacy covers the financial cost of the trip.
 Taxi services should be organized 24 hours in advance, whenever possible.

 To book a taxi, students should e-mail the receptionist, email@example.com and copy their supervisor with the following Taxi Service Request information: